kasramojallal1/machine-learning-concepts/README.md

 # ML_Practice
-This is a repository for me to practice and use it as a playground for my ML concepts
+In this repository, I practice different ML concepts and libraries.
+Examples: ada-boost, xg-boost, openai-gym, openai-stable-baselines, roc-auc plots and many more.